^

 Normal X-ray anatomy of the lungs

-Radiation syndromes of lung lesions
+Radiation syndromes of lung damage

-Darming the pulmonary field or part
+Darkening of the lung field or part of it

-Enlightenment of the pulmonary field or part
+Enlightenment of the lung field or part of it

 Changes in the pulmonary and root pattern

-Radiation symptoms of lung lesions
+Radiation symptoms of lung damage

-Lung damage and diaphragm
+Lung and diaphragm damage

 Chronic bronchitis and pulmonary emphysema